Neptune-Sky/VanillaUpgrades/README.md

-# ASoD's VanillaUpgraded
+# ASoD's VanillaUpgrades

-Source code for ASoD's Vanilla Upgraded mod.
+Source code for ASoD's Vanilla Upgrades mod.

 If you use any of my code for your mods, all I ask is that you give credit for the portion you took.